filipluca/Polygenic_SA_selection_in_the_UK_Biobank/README.md

 -Calculate Fst

--Run GWAS analysis in BOLT-LMM
+-Run GWAS analysis in BOLT-LMM (incl specific scripts for running the code on the cluster)

 #### 5. Fst and GWAS data analysis